 The Bottom Line

 “As well as” is one of the most commonly misused phrases in the English language.
 However, by following these simple grammar rules, you can avoid making common mistakes and improve your writing skills.
 Have you tried using “as well as” in your own writing?
 What was your experience?
+And if you need some extra help, consider giving quillbot vs Grammarly a try.
 Let us know in the comments below!